prologin/stechec2/doc/rules.rst

       fct_ret_type: bool
       fct_arg: []

-And we're done !
+And we're done!

 Generate the skeleton
 =====================

 Stechec2 provides a script to generate a skeleton of the rules.
-It really saves a lot of time, so don't skip this part !
+It really saves a lot of time, so don't skip this part!

 If you have properly installed stechec2, you should have the generator in your
 PATH: